hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__170a670c-46d1-48e9-ac08-b3e2453b45ae-0_0.content.md

 ## Explore the Universe

 Join us on a journey to the unknown as we explore the vast universe of science fiction.
 From classic novels to modern movies, we cover it all.
-Discover new worlds, meet fascinating characters, and immerse yourself in the endless possibilities of sci-fi.
+Discover new worlds, meet Fas<wbr>ci<wbr>na<wbr>ting characters, and immerse yourself in the endless possibilities of sci-fi.

 ## User Stories